alan-turing-institute/data-safe-haven/docs/deploy_sre_instructions.md

         "stateCountyRegion": "Location",
         "countryCode": "e.g. GB"
     },
-    "location": "The Azure location in which the management environment VMs are deployed" }
+    "location": "The Azure location in which the management environment VMs are deployed", "timezone": "(Optional) Timezone in Iana format, default is 'Europe/London'."
+}
 ```